 Brighten up your weekends with fun family activities in Portsmouth

-This is one of our favourite times to get out and explore, enjoying the opportunity to get indoor attractions all to ourselves while the rest of the world wakes up from hibernating over winter.
+This is one of our favourite times to get out and explore!
 We’ve taken a closer look at family activities in Portsmouth to help inspire your next day out or weekend away.
 There are historic ships, designer shopping and more, all waiting to be conquered.

 A weekend in Portsmouth

 Portsmouth is a waterfront playground that fuses fascinating maritime history and futuristic, sky-scraping pursuits.
-Head to Portsmouth Harbour station, just under 90 minutes from London (direct), and let your anchors aweigh for the weekend, trying out some of the best family activities in the area.
+Head to Portsmouth Harbour station, just under 90 minutes from London (direct), and try out some of the best family activities in the area.

 Portsmouth Historic Dockyard